 Don’t completely re-draw your lip line and don’t try to trace around your lips all in one go.
 This is where mistakes can happen.

 DO a Marilyn Monroe

 Allan Snyder – more affectionately known as Whitey, was the man behind Monroe’s famous look.
-He is said to have used numerous shades of red – layering around 5 different shades, to create a fuller pout.
-Whilst I am not suggesting you buy 5 lipsticks, red is the ideal mixing colour.
+He is said to have used numerous shades of red – layering around 5 different shades of red to create a fuller pout.
+While I am not suggesting you buy five lipsticks, red is the ideal mixing colour.
 Try applying red and then blending: orange, coral, plum, pink, or other reds on top.